 Key Points

-• The IRS requires taxes to be paid throughout the year through withholding or estimated payments, and failing to keep up can result in underpayment penalties.
+- The IRS requires taxes to be paid throughout the year through tax withholding or estimated payments, and failing to keep up can result in underpayment penalties.

-If you earn a high income and part of your pay comes through restricted stock units (RSUs) or other equity awards, tax season can get messy fast.
-Equity income can quietly push you into higher tax brackets while your employer continues withholding at a flat rate that may be well below your actual tax rate.
+If you earn a high income and part of your pay comes through restricted stock units (RSUs) or other stock awards, tax season can get messy fast.
+RSU income can quietly push you into higher tax brackets while your employer continues withholding at a flat rate that may be well below your actual rsu tax rate.
 The result is a gap between what’s withheld and what you ultimately owe, which can lead to an unpleasant surprise in April and even potential penalties.

 Paying quarterly estimated taxes during the year is one of the most effective ways to avoid these surprises.
 The payments themselves are simple to make.
 The real challenge is figuring out how much to send.